CxRW-Tools/CxOne_Get_All_Packages/README.md

 - Missing SCA scans are silently skipped
 - Failed report generations are logged but don't stop execution
 - Partial results are saved even if some operations fail

-## Future Enhancements

-Potential future features:
-- Incremental updates (only process changed projects)
-- Resume capability (continue from interrupted execution)
-- Filtering options (by project pattern, date range)
-- Email/webhook notifications for long-running jobs
-- JSON output format option

-## Implementation Notes

-### Branch Discovery
-CxOne does not have a dedicated branches endpoint.
-Instead, branches are discovered by:
-1. Querying all scans for each project
-2. Extracting unique branch names from the scan data
-3. Creating a list of unique project-branch combinations

-This means only branches that have at least one scan will be discovered.
-Branches with no scans will not appear in the results.

 ## Troubleshooting